Washington-Liberty High School Pre-IB Transfers

 Application Process – rising 9th & 10th grade students

 - If Washington-Liberty is your neighborhood school, you do not need to submit a W-L Pre-IB application.
 All 9th and 10th graders at Washington-Liberty are considered W-L Pre-IB students.

-- Students outside the W-L neighborhood boundary zone students interested in participating in the W-L Pre-IB Program must electronically submit a school options application components by January 15, 2021 at 4pm: (you will need to create a family profile in order to start process).
+- Students outside the W-L neighborhood boundary zone students interested in participating in the W-L Pre-IB Program must electronically submit a school options application components.
+The deadline is generally mid-January.
+Please click on this link for the specific deadline this year.
+You will need to create a family profile in order to start process.
 Assistance with this process is available through the APS Welcome Center (703-228-8000).

 - Please see below for a list of necessary pre-requisites, information on the selection process, and expectations for course of studies for all W-L pre-IB students at Washington-Liberty.
 Students and families who are interested in accessing the W-L Pre-IB and full IB Diploma Programme are encouraged to attend the APS High School Information Session and the WL IB Information Session (See APS School Options link below).

 PRE- IB APPLICATION COMPONENTS:

 APS Policy and PIP’s regarding Options and Transfers